nanogchen/nanogchen/README.md

 and hope it will be helpful to the community:
 - continuum mechanics using finite element or meshfree (RKPM) for elasticity, viscoelasticity, and viscoplasticity
 - recurrent neural networks for history-dependent materials
-- drug membrane interaction using molecular dynamics simulations and machine learning
 - inverse molecular design using recurrent neural network
 - molecular structure and topology generation of polymer-grafted hybrid nanostructures (pre-processing of MD)
 - molecular dynamics simulations and trajectory analysis (post-processing of MD)